sh2/dstat2graphs/README.md

 # dstat2graphs

 This is a web application which draws graphs from a dstat CSV file.
-It accepts the file only output by the following options.
+It accepts files output with the following options.

+    $ dstat -tfvn --output log.csv 1
-    $ dstat -tvfn --output log.csv 1
+    $ dstat -tfvnrl --output log.csv 1

 ## Sample